Heavy gunfire heard in Burkina barracks, gov't denies army takeover | Law-Order

 Gunfire rang out from several military camps in Burkina Faso early on Sunday, the government said, but it denied the military had seized power.

 Heavy arms fire at the capital Ouagadougou's Sangoule Lamizana camp, which houses the army's general staff and a prison whose inmates include soldiers involved in a failed 2015 coup attempt, began at least as early as 5:00 a.m.
 (0500 GMT), a Reuters reporter said.
-The reporter later saw soldiers firing into the air in the camp.
+The reporter later saw soldiers firing into the air in the camp, and the airbase close to Ouagadougou airport.
 A witness also reported gunfire at a military camp in Kaya, around 100 kms (62 miles) north of Ouagadougou.

 Burkina Faso's government confirmed gunfire at some military camps but denied reports on social media that the army had seized power.
-"Information on social networks suggests a takeover by the army.
-The government, while confirming gunfire at certain barracks, denies this information and calls on the population to remain calm," government spokesman Alkassoum Maiga said in a statement.
+Speaking on national television, Defence Minister General Bathelemy Simpore denied rumors that President Roch Marc Kabore had been detained, adding the motive behind the gunfire was still unclear.

 The arrests followed a shake-up within the army's leadership in December, which some analysts saw as an effort by President Roch Kabore to shore up his support within the military.
 Rising violence in the West African country by Islamist militants linked to al Qaeda and Islamic State killed over 2,000 people last year, prompting violent street protests in November calling for Kabore to step down.